ci4rail/docs/docs/user-docs/_edge-solutions/for-your-safety.md

 The product is designed for protective earthing.
 Please apply earthing for any of the following conditions:
 - operative use in vehicles
-- use with input power higher then 60V DC
+- use with input power higher than 60V DC

 Earthing prevents damage to persons and the product.
 Please follow the earthing instructions described in [Powering]({{ '/quick-start-guide/moducop/powering' | relative_url }})